Can Your Smartwatch Detect Atrial Fibrillation?

 Don’t Use a Smartwatch as a Substitute

-If you’re experiencing uncomfortable symptoms like weakness, reduced ability to exercise, fatigue, lightheadedness, shortness of breath, or chest pain, it’s imperative to speak to a medical professional, regardless of whether you’re wearing a smartwatch.
-AFib can be treated with a myriad of both invasive and noninvasive options, with blood thinners being a simple and effective solution for many patients, but it’s important to consult a cardiologist early.
+If you’re experiencing uncomfortable symptoms like weakness, reduced ability to exercise, fatigue, lightheadedness, shortness of breath, irregular heart rhythm, or chest pain, it’s imperative to speak to a medical professional, regardless of whether you’re wearing a smartwatch.
+Atrial fibrillation can be treated with a myriad of both invasive and non-invasive options, with blood thinners being a simple and effective solution for many patients.
+It’s important to consult a cardiologist early if you are experiencing any heart issues.